Prescribed $Q$-curvature flow on closed manifolds of even dimension: Introduction

-For general even dimension $n\geqslant 4$, Graham, Jenne, Mason and Sparling \cite{GJMS} discovered a similar operator $\P_g^n$ which is a conformally invariant self-adjoint operator of order $n$ with leading term $(-\Delta)^{n/2}$.
+For general even dimension $n\geqslant 4$, Graham, Jenne, Mason and Sparling \cite{GJMS} discovered a similar operator $\P_g^n$ which is also a conformally invariant, elliptic, self-adjoint operator of order $n$ with leading term $(-\Delta)^{n/2}$.
 This operator is commonly known as the GJMS operator.
-The work \cite{GJMS} was based on an earlier work by Fefferman and Graham \cite{fg1985}.
-More precisely, the GJMS operator is conformally covariant of bidegree $(0,n)$ in the sense that
+The work \cite{GJMS} was based on an earlier one by Fefferman and Graham \cite{fg1985}, in which existence of scalar conformal invariants were derived via a new tool called ambient metric construction.
+Similar to \eqref{eqConformalPaneitz}, the GJMS operator is conformally covariant of bidegree $(0,n)$ in the sense that under the conformal change $g_u=e^{2u}g$, there holds